How to manage credit

 Use a single source of credit

 Avoid having multiple sources of short-term debt.
-It’s a lot easier keeping track of your spend using an overdraft and only one credit card instead of many.
+It’s a lot easier keeping track of your spending using an overdraft and only one credit card instead of many.

 Learn to add up the interest